 If you love writing but don’t want to start or manage your own blog, why not get paid to be a freelance author and write or even proofread for companies out there seeking your talent?
 There’s an endless need for well written content these days in various industries looking to market their services.

 This post contains affiliate links.
+If you choose to make a purchase we will get a small commission at no additional cost to you and we thank you.
 For more information please read my disclaimer.

 **I updated this in March of 2020 to include 66+ more sites that pay freelancers to write – hence changing the title…see below to view the entire list!
 Please note that it’s VERY LONG!